followthatfish/ruokarobo/README.md

 * Allows you to order varying amounts of products and multiplications of recipes.
 If you want to make a double dose of lasagne, it's easy to automate the order part.

 ## What it doesn't do
+* Log in to K-ruoka.fi.
+You have to perform the login in the browser the automation starts up.
+After you have loggen in the automation resumes automatically.
-* Support choosing the desired store, yet.
-You'll probably do that quicker by logging in to K-ruoka.fi and choosing the store you'd like to get your groceries from in there as your go-to store.
+* Support choosing the store to order from.
+You'll do that quicker by logging in to K-ruoka.fi and selecting the store you'd like to get your order from.
+Just change the store to one you'd like to order from and leave it be.
+When ruokarobo logs in, it'll use the same store for ordering.
 * Allow you to complete the order automatically.
 You will need to complete the purchase, select a suitable delivery time and complete the payment by yourself.
-* Secure handling of credentials.
-See section "An important notice" below.

-## An important notice
-Please note that in order to take full advantage of this project, **you will need to provide your login credentials to K-ruoka.fi via a file in the file system.** While you can validate that the automation works by running the tests with generic login information, you will not be able to access the shopping cart created by the automation run.

-If you do provide your own login information, you are able to access the shopping cart which was created by running the test in Robot Framework.
-As the credentials are called via variables, their actual values are not logged in the Robot Framework report files.

-If you're not okay with this, it's best not to use this project for now.
-While I might implement a more secure way of storing credentials, as of now the project doesn't include one.
-Feel free to create a better implementation though!

 ## Getting Started